How Do I Know If My Betting Results Were Luck Or Skill?

 • Inside information: if you’re a dodgy geezer and have ways of obtaining highly valuable inside information about a sport, then that would give you an advantage (and make you a criminal at the same time).

 • Obscure findings: if you’ve discovered a trend (backed up by a sufficient data set) that’s vastly overlooked by the majority of the market, then that might be the reason for your advantage.
-This approach has a higher chance of success in less popular, under-developed sports and markets.
+This approach has a higher chance of success in less popular, under-saturated sports and markets.

 • Capitalism: it’s possible to base your strategy entirely around the errors of bookmakers and other bettors.
 Typically, this would involve picking off pricing errors — where the odds are too good to be true.